go-orb/go-orb/README.md

 ## WIP

-This project is a WIP, please do not use yet!
+This project is a work in progress, please do not use yet!

 ## Authors